MadBomber/aia/README.md

 ### Prompt Directives

-Directives are special commands in prompt files that begin with `/` and provide dynamic functionality:
+Directives are special commands in prompt files and chat sessions that begin with `/` and provide dynamic functionality.

+#### Model & Configuration

 | Directive | Aliases | Description | Example |
 |-----------|---------|-------------|---------|